 I visited Wichita, Kansas as part of a summer road trip with my son.
-I was surprised that the town offered a terrific array of activities for family fun.
+I was surprised that the town offered such a terrific array of activities for family fun.
 Wichita is a small town (population 400,000) that offers big city perks like a great zoo, waterslide park, arcade, and old-fashioned ice cream shops.
 Here are my favorite things to do in Wichita with kids.

 Fun Things to do in Wichita KS with Kids

 A day of family fun in the prairie state begins with a visit to Homegrown for from-scratch comfort food, followed by your choice of three potential attractions: The Sedgwick County Zoo, Old Cowtown Museum, or the Rock River Aquatic Park.

 After that, it’s on to The Wichita Arcade for some retro arcade video games and pinball machines.
 You’re in Kansas, so dinner at the Bite Me BBQ is a must.
 Top your day off with dessert at the Old Mill Tasty Shop and a stroll to visit the Keeper of the Plains.